steo13/aml-domain2text-project/README.md

 # Advanced Machine Learning Project - Domain-To-Text

-Basic code to reproduce the baselines (point 1 of the project).

 ## Dataset

 1 - Download PACS dataset from the portal of the course in the "project_topics" folder.